kelsa-pi/unodit/README.md

 Your comments, feedback and patches are welcomed and appreciated.

 NOTE:
-I'm not a programmer and English is not my native language - you have been warned.
-This is a project that targets LibreOffice 5+ and Python3 (Apache OpenOffice patches are welcomed).
+This is a project that targets LibreOffice 6+ and Python3.
-Tested with Xubuntu 16.04. and LibreOffice 5+.
+Tested with Xubuntu 18.04. and LibreOffice 6+.

-##Installation
+## Installation

 Place the unodit directory somewhere on your Python path.